hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 * The ECT(0) and ECT(1) counters are only needed to verify that the ECN bits are not cleared (ECN bleach) during the connection lifetime.
 For this reason it is sufficient to only report the 6 or 14 least significant bits of the ECT(0) and ECT(1) counters.
 Furthermore, either the ECT(0) or the ECT(1) is expected to be zero, given the recommended ECN bit usage in [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/), this makes it possible to encode one ECT counter with only one octet.
 * The CE counter only needs to record a sufficient number of bits to make it possible to compute a delta increase of the number of CE marked packets.
 Thus, it is sufficient to encode the CE counter with only 1 or 2 octets.

 Given the above observations it should be possible to reduce the overhead to 5 octets, 1 octet for the "unused" ECT codepoint, 2 octets for the "used" ECT codepoints and 2 octets for the CE counter.
+Section 5.7 in [QUIC transport](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html) outlines how packet numbers are safely encoded with only the least significant bits using, a similar approach is recommended for the ECN Block encoding.
 It is however recommended that full counters are reported at CONNECTION_CLOSE and APPLICATION_CLOSEfor monitoring purposes.

 ## Handling of lost ACKs